neandr/react-addon/README.md

 ----
 #### vContact Screenshots

-Next two pic show a selected contact to be displayed with it details at the right part of the window, the second picture is a contact in edit mode.
+Next two pictures show the addressbook with the left hand sidebar and the contact details on the right.

+On the sidebar the pull down menu for the tags/categories has been used to select "Golf" and there are three contacts matching that.
+The first contact is selected, the first picture shows the contact details, the second the same contact in edit mode.

 ![opened](https://neandr.github.io/vContacts/Contact_opened.png)